 • Sustaining youth-centered community engagement through service learning focused on social issues that affect community health.

-• Developing culturally relevant, comprehensive educational tools for use by educators to enhance the strength of food systems education.
+• Developing culturally relevant, comprehensive educational tools to enhance the strength of food systems education in Illinois.